Neil964/DSP/README.md

 The dataset has 2000 rows of data which comprises of various aspects in a working day that may affect an individual’s chance of burnout.
 No personal identifiable information is held in the data.

-Nothing states that this is manufactured data and therefore does need to be checked and cleansed appropriately, checking for missing data and removing any duplications, null values etc.
+Nothing states that this is manufactured data.
+The data does need to be checked and cleansed appropriately, checking for missing data and removing any duplications, null values etc.

-The data has been extracted in Excel format and Python will be the main application to cleanse and apply relevant statistical analysis and visualisations.
-Python will also be used to identify logistic regression.
+The data has been extracted in Excel format.
+Python will be the main application to cleanse and apply relevant statistical analysis and visualisations and to apply linear regression.